ChUrl/lecture-operating-system-development/README.md

 - Added the -std=c++17 flag to enable better constexpr support.
 - Removed optimizations as the system would crash with them.
   The BlueScreen would show an empty callstack on crashes with -O2 so I guess the problem is the missing ebp or something like that.
+- Added qemu-stdio target for easy access to the serial output

 Changes
 ======================================